On a Scale from One to Ten

-The writer of the tier system for Dungeons & Dragons 3.5e refuses to give the truenamer class a rating—due to poorly-written formulas, after the first few levels it can’t use its powers at all without extremely heavy Min-Maxing, and even then it’s a Squishy Wizard with worse spells than some Magic Knight classes.
+- The writer of the tier system for Dungeons & Dragons 3.5e refused to give the truenamer class a rating—due to poorly-written formulas, after the first few levels it can’t use its powers at all without extremely heavy Min-Maxing, and even then it’s a Squishy Wizard with worse spells than some Magic Knight classes.
 He would later note that an optimized truenamer is in Tier 4 (about as good as a warlock or rogue), while an unoptimized one is Tier 6 (the same as Joke Characters like the commoner and infamous trainwrecks like the samurai and divine mind).

 "This book doesn't deserve a number.
 It doesn't even deserve to be listed.
 To list it implies some value, even as a marker for the lows of the series.
 But this book doesn't deserve the attention it will garner just by virtue of its position.
 This isn't a case of 'So bad it's good,' this is 'So bad I want to vomit[...]'.
 Chicken Chicken very nearly ended the blog two years ago, but I ultimately decided to push forward.
 I don't know what else to say except it really is that bad'."